Clarissa-Schaefer/R2-nanopore-pipeline/README.md

 ```

 **Run ipynb 01 to 05**

-open the jupyter notebooks and run notebook 1 to 5 subsequentially.
-Output files and plots should be created automatically.
+Open the Jupyter Notebooks and run notebooks 01 through 05 sequentially.
+All output files and plots will be generated automatically.

 ## Demo
+To test the code, move the sample FASTQ file named `sample_file.fastq` from the `examples` directory to the `raw` directory and rename it to `dorado_sup.fastq`.
+Then, run Snakemake and execute the Jupyter Notebooks.
+If you later want to run the pipeline with the full dataset, make sure to delete all generated files and the FASTQ file (note: both FASTQ files currently share the same name).

 ## Reproducibility Notes

-The snakemake command was tested on a computer running Ubuntu 24.04.1 LTS, 6.8.0-50-generic kernel.
-The remaining processing pipeline was executed locally on a machine running macOS Sonoma 14.7.4.
-The file `__env_export.yml` is an export of our environment used during the data analysis.
+The Snakemake command was tested on a computer running Ubuntu 24.04.1 LTS with the 6.8.0-50-generic kernel, while the rest of the processing pipeline was executed locally on a macOS Sonoma 14.7.4 machine.
+The file `__env_export.yml` is an export of the environment used during data analysis.